 It can be mentally and visually disorienting.
 Strantz’s landforms (he passed away in 2005) confuse depth perception and juxtapose natural ingredients in ways that are as jarring and surreal as they are aesthetically stimulating.

-Fairways seem appear, bubble and disappear.
+Fairways appear, bubble and vanish.
 The greens seem to expand and creep like elongated forms of Silly Putty.
 The acres of scrub and washouts seem cruel and unusual if you lose your gamble and find your ball in one.
 These holes get in your face and in your head.
-It’s also one of a handful of American courses where’s it’s almost impossible to take a poor picture.
+It’s also one of a handful of American courses where’s it’s almost impossible to take a poor photograph.

-After getting past the high dunes at the first hole, you’re faced with another semi-blind shot between another, smaller gateway of dunes.
-The third shot, if not played far to the left, must carry over another high bunker complex short of the green.
-That’s right–three blind or semi-blind shots on one hole.
+After getting past the high dunes with your drive at the 1st you’re faced with another semi-blind shot between another, smaller gateway of dunes.
+The third shot, if not played far to the left, must carry over another high bunker complex short-right of the green.
+That’s correct — three blind or semi-blind shots on one hole.

-Lost in all the admiration and bewilderment of the visuals Strantz created is acknowledgment of the shot opportunities and options Tobacco Road invites.
+Often lost in the admiration/bewilderment of the visuals Strantz created is respect for the shot opportunities and options Tobacco Road invites.
 The fairways are uncommonly wide and often bend sharply around bunkers and blowouts.
 On any given hole there are numerous ways to plot your ball to the green.
-Stellar holes like the par-5 4th, the short par-4 5th, or the great par-5 11th, all which button-hook around large centralized hazards, tempt you to play straight for the green in one or two shots but also allow all the room you want to take the long road around.
+Stellar holes like the par-5 4th, the short par-4 5th, or the tantalizing par-5 11th, all which button-hook around large centralized hazards, tempt you to play straight for the green in one or two shots but also allow all the room you want to take the long road around.

 The first five holes are about as gripping an opening run of golf as you’re going to get in the southeast.
-The par-5’s are as interesting and fun as you’re going to find anywhere–the reverse-S 13th is fascinating, with a blind second shot over a corner of trees and a tiny green nestled into a dell surrounded by dunes.
+The group of par-5’s are as interesting and fun as you’re going to find anywhere, period.
+The reverse-S 13th is a particularly fascinating study, a three-part play featuring a blind second shot over a corner of trees and a tiny green nestled into a dell surrounded by dunes.
 And the par-4 18th, over a dune, then uphill and left into a saddle, could be a template for the great first hole at Bandon Trails.